Helping grocery suppliers grow

 Code Compliance Officer and Code Compliance Team

 Our Code Compliance Officer (‘CCO’), Tom Gorrard-Smith, is independent of Amazon’s Buying team.
 All of our GSCOP suppliers can raise concerns with Tom at any time.
 Suppliers can contact him and the dedicated Code Compliance team who supports him at codecomplianceofficer@amazon.co.uk.
-Any concern you raise will be swiftly investigated on a confidential basis by our Code Compliance team and will never result in any form of negative consequences.
+Any concern you raise will be swiftly investigated on a confidential basis and will never result in any form of negative consequences.

 Training